-- "0-2 MHz": is recommended for the IR and LF input - 0-10 MHz: is recommended for the WIRE input - 0-100 MHz: is recommended for the WIRE input when it is necessary to inspect the line in a wider frequency range Any span can be selected manually in the Spectrogram.
-Please note that despite the spectrum graphs display, the span starting from 0 means the actual measured range begins at 9 kHz or 100 kHz, depending on the system's version.
+The "Full Range"a button sets the recommended span of the spectrum graphs for the Probe mode: 0 - 10 MHz.
+This range is selected as the most probable for bugging.
+Nevertheless a wider span can be selected manually.
+Please note that despite the spectrum graphs display, the span starting from 0 means the actual measured range begins at 40 kHz or 100 kHz, depending on the system's version.